 You will receive your PIN number which is needed to register with the Massachusetts Medical Use of Marijuana Program after your successful appointment with a Leafwell physician.
 Registering is not mandatory but not registering means you will not be recognised as a medical marijuana patient and rather will be considered a recreational user.
 The patient database is not accessible to the public.

-5. You can print out a temporary access certificate and shop immediately at any Massachusetts dispensary.
+4. Print out a temporary access certificate and shop at any Massachusetts dispensary.

 We also offer renewal services from $149.
 If your MMJ Card is due to expire, get in touch with Leafwell today and book your appointment to obtain your certificate.